Key Takeaways

 Oh!
 And please smile !!
 I really donât know who decided that you shouldnât smile in France!!
 A smile will open so many doors, and itâs so much nicer to talk to people when they smile.

-Now, if you are a young lady entering a bar full of men and say âbonjourâ with a huge smile, you may get some unwanted attention⌠But outside of this context, please do smile :-)
+Now, if you are a young lady entering a bar full of men and say âbonjourâ with a huge smile, you may get some unwanted attention⌠But outside this context, please do smile :-)

 What About Kissing Hello in France?